 Try reading the book of Acts in the Bible and not getting excited about the growth of the early church.
 The disciples heard and obeyed the risen Christ when he commanded, "go into all the world and preach the gospel."
 (Matthew 28:19)

 Through that phenomenal growth, the Roman Catholic Church developed.
-It was the only official body of believers for hundreds of years.
-At times there was discord among the leaders.
+It was the only official body of believers for hundreds of years until the great schism in 1054.
+At times there was discord among Roman Catholic leaders.
 But when one 16th-century priest publically disagreed with some practices, it was a turning point in church history.

-It happened during this time of the year.
-I believe the sound of a hammer was heard throughout the Christian world and it did not come from a construction site.
-It originated in the heart and soul of an angry Roman Catholic priest, Martin Luther, on October 31, 1517.
+In autumn,1517, the sound of a hammer was heard throughout the world and it did not come from a construction site.
+It originated in the heart and soul of a Roman Catholic priest who had had enough of the corruption and false teaching streaming out of Rome—Martin Luther.

-Luther took a bold and dangerous step as he nailed a paper to the door of a Cathedral in Wittenburg, Germany on which he had written 95 complaints against the only Christian community of his day - his own Church.
-It is known as the 95 Theses.
+Luther took a bold and dangerous step as he nailed a paper to the door of a Cathedral in Wittenberg, Germany on which he had written 95 complaints against the only Christian community of his day - his own Church.
+It is known as the 95 theses.

 It went down in history as the beginning of the Protestant Reformation.
 The protests that were written that day for the public to see began the most dramatic reform within Christianity.